 After checking out the amazing views that Tokyo has to offer, head over to the Shinjuku area to finish off the night with some of the best nightlife in all of Japan.
 Shinjuku is a major food hub that has pretty much everything you can dream of.
 It’s a lot of fun to check out a number of different izakaya and bars that serve various kinds of food, as well as meet locals and travelers in the process.
 Even if you don’t have much of an appetite, it’s still entertaining just walking through the area as it is known as a place that never sleeps and has endless picturesque spots.

-What do you think about this 1 day itinerary in Tokyo?
+What do you think about this 1-day itinerary in Tokyo?
 You can experience both traditional and modern sides of the city as well as beautiful nature and scenery.
 This may seem like a lot to do in one day.
-If you have several days in Tokyo, we suggest to spread this itinerary over two or three days!
-When you are interested in learning more about the history, culture and fun facts of Tokyo, consider joining a guided tour.
-We offer many different tours and can also customise your trip to enjoy both modern cityscape and nature in Tokyo in one day.
+If you have several days in Tokyo, we suggest spreading this itinerary over two or three days!
+When you are interested in learning more about the history, culture, and fun facts of Tokyo, consider joining a guided tour.
+We offer many different tours and can also customize your trip to enjoy both modern cityscape and nature in Tokyo in one day.

 Japan Wonder Travel Tours in Tokyo